JoeBwonKenobi/My-Coding-Projects-Coding-Dojo-/README.md

 # Recommendations:

 Overall, the best model is definitely the tuned Random Forrest Regressor Model.
 There was still some bias in the model, but by far it out performed the linesr regression model.
+This model could be used to make predictions to a point, they would only be so accurate because of the data the model was trained on.
+With more data the accuracy could greatly increase.

 # Limitations & Next Steps
 There were no immediate limitations throughout this project.
 However, with more data a much more accurate model could be trained and then used to make better predictions.
 I'm limited to the data I was given, this was also my first project in Coding Dojo.